-The Nominating and Governance Committee evaluated candidates based on its set priorities, and the candidates' qualifications, including each candidate's strength of character, judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially with the other members of the Board.
-A diverse slate of candidates interviewed with the Nominating and Governance Committee and select members of management.
-Through this process, the Nominating and Governance Committee identified a number of qualified director candidates who together represented multi-faceted experience in the areas of finance, audit, international business transactions, and board level strategy and made a recommendation to the Board.
+The Nominating and Governance Committee evaluates candidates based on its set priorities, and the candidates' qualifications, including each candidate's strength of character, judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially with the other members of the Board.
+Through this process, the Nominating and Governance Committee seeks to identify qualified director candidates with experience in the areas of finance, audit, international business transactions, and board level strategy and makes recommendations to the Board.
 In addition, Stockholders may nominate directors for election at the Company's annual stockholders meeting by following the provisions set forth in the Company's third amended and restated bylaws ("bylaws").